dolphindb/Tutorials_EN/python_api.md

 #### 6. Upload data from Python to the DolphinDB server

-We can upload a python object through function **upload** to the DolphinDB server, which takes a python dictionary object as input.
-For this dictionary object, the key is the variable name on DolphinDB server and the value is the python object.
+We can upload a Python object through function **upload** to the DolphinDB server, which takes a Python dictionary object as input.
+For this dictionary object, the key is the variable name on DolphinDB server and the value is the Python object.
 This is equivalent to executing **t1=table(1 2 3 4 3 as id, 7.8, 4.6, 5.1, 9.6, 0.1 as value,5, 4, 3, 2, 1 as x)** on the DolphinDB server.

 ```
 df = pd.DataFrame({'id': np.int32([1, 2, 3, 4, 3]), 'value':  np.double([7.8, 4.6, 5.1, 9.6, 0.1]), 'x': np.int32([5, 4, 3, 2, 1])})